michaelelim/portfolio-gatsby/src/posts/careerpivot.md

 Before taking the leap, you have to ensure that your life is in order.

 In particular, you should have the following in your life:
-- 6+ months of savings
+- 6+ months of savings (Ensures you have a financial cushion should you be unable to find a job quickly)
-- The proper education/credentials/network to pursue the new career
+- The proper education/credentials/network to pursue the new career (It is always more difficult to find a job in a new field)
-- Grounded headspace
+- Grounded headspace (Positivity leads to better job choices/interviews/outcomes)
-- Household buy-in
+- Household buy-in (You want your immediate family in your corner to help motivate you and push you forward)
-- No big ticket purchases on the horizon
+- No big ticket purchases on the horizon (Being strapped for cash will dash your dreams in a heartbeat)

 **It is important to ensure that all this is in order, or you may lose everything in pursuit of your new career.**